CLiF has served over 350,000 children since 1998.

 Duncan had an MBA and was in his seventh year working as a management consultant, assisting corporate clients across North America and Europe.
 He enjoyed the work, but felt he wanted to make more of a positive contribution to the world.

 In years past he been a writer and teacher, and had tutored refugees.
 He loved working with children, and had witnessed first-hand the transformative impact literacy skills had on children’s likelihood of success in school, work, and life.
 He took a deep breath, quit his job, and began planning the Children’s Literacy Foundation (CLiF).

-Duncan decided his service area would be his two favorite states – New Hampshire and Vermont – and that his target audience would be low-income, at-risk, and rural children up to age 12, who were at greater risk of growing up with low literacy skills.
+Duncan decided his service area would be his two favorite states – New Hampshire and Vermont – and that his target audience would be children up to age 12, who were at greater risk of growing up with low literacy skills.

 He moved to an old farmhouse in Etna, NH and started his research.
 Over the next six months he interviewed almost 200 teachers, principals, librarians, publishers, and literacy program directors across the Twin states to determine the unmet needs in that region.
 Eighteen individuals from that group became founding CLiF directors or CLiF advisors.